 You may be surprised to find that commonly used words in your brand’s culture may also be offensive, whether they’re used in a derogatory manner or not.
 Casually calling an industry expert a ninja, Sherpa, or guru in their field is disrespectful to those who’ve reached those pinnacle titles within their cultures, for instance.
 Dictionary.com offers some additional words to consider transferring out of your brand’s vernacular.
 Are unicorns your spirit animal?
 Maybe you’re just a fan.

 The AP Stylebook outlines other critical changes, including more entries on race-related coverage, deeming, for one, that it’s OK to call something racist when it’s racist.
 There’s also new guidance when referencing things like sexual harassment, climate change, disabilities, addiction, and homelessness.
-A movement among the Columbia Journalism Review and others is calling for an immediate re-evaluation of the term “officer-involved shooting” as well.
+A movement among the CJR and others is calling for an immediate re-evaluation of the term “officer-involved shooting” as well.

 Now, it’s true that most brands don’t get into that type of hard-hitting reporting.
-But social media interactions and brand journalism can blur those lines and suddenly a brand can cross into some very sensitive conversations very quickly.
+But social media interactions and brand journalism can blur those lines.
+Suddenly a brand can cross into some sensitive conversations very quickly.

 For that reason, look for indications that the language you use needs a refresh.
 Keep an eye on the major style guides like the AP Stylebook, watchdog and research organizations like the Columbia Journalism Review and the Poynter Institute, and specific industry guidance from organizations like the American Medical Association (for medical and scientific topics).
 For cultural and diversity trends specifically, the Diversity Style Guide can be helpful and offers additional resources to test your brand’s inclusive language.